Skip to content

 interface ZKPProviderProps {

-options: ZkpAuthClientOptions; // { baseUrl: string }
+options: ZkpAuthClientOptions; // { baseUrl: string; storage?: KeyStorage }

 children: ReactNode;